Living with Bats

 Exclusion and Bat-proofing

 One of the simplest techniques for solving nuisance problems is letting the bats exit on their own and then preventing their re-entry to the roost.
 Little brown bats do not spend the winter in buildings, so bat-proofing can be done after they travel to their winter roost site.
 Big brown bats usually travel to other roosts also, but they have been known to use building roosts in winter.
 If nuisance problems involve big brown bats or if rapid exclusion is necessary, the first step is to find the exit(s) by watching the bats emerge at dusk.
 Stains from body oils or droppings may help pinpoint exits.
-Exclusion should not be done from June through mid-August, as flightless young may be trapped and die in the roost, causing severe odor problems.
+The best practice is to seal up the opening between October and April, when bats are underground and not present.
+At a minimum, exclusion should not be done from the beginning of June through mid-August, as flightless young may be trapped and die in the roost, causing severe odor problems.

 A simple one-way exclusion gate can be made using half-inch polypropylene structural-grade bird netting.
 During the day, hang the netting around the exits, using staples or duct tape.
 The netting should be attached several inches above the exits and extend at least 2 feet to either side and below the exit.
 The sides may be attached, but the bottom must hang free.
 As bats leave to feed, they will drop out of the roost unhindered.
 When they return, they will be unable to fly directly into the roost.
 These exclusion nets should be left in place for 3 or 4 nights to insure that no bats remain in the roost.
 After exclusion, the openings can be repaired when convenient.
 Caulk, fine screen, and oakum (petroleum-soaked rope) are all easy items to use for sealing openings.